-To analyze your backlinks, you need to gather data first!
+To perform your backlink audit, you need to gather data first!

-To get the most comprehensive data of your link profile, we recommend using as many sources as possible, but the main source we will use here is Ahrefs.
+To get the most comprehensive data on your link profile, we recommend using as many sources as possible, but the main source we will use here is Ahrefs.

-To grab your links data head over to:
+To grab your backlink data head over to:

 Overview > Backlinks > One link per domain > Export > Quick/Full Export > Start Export